 The mission of the Residency in Primary Care/Ocular Disease is to recruit qualified graduating or graduate optometrists; to train the entry level graduate optometrist in advanced patient care through clinical management and co-management experiences in a broad range of ophthalmic disorders; to provide an orientation and an ongoing didactic program throughout the year; to promote development of skills as an educator and self-learner; and to provide a suitable environment in which the resident can flourish.

 The nature of the patient population at The Eye Institute provides the foundation for the resident to hone their entry level skills to an advanced level and to cultivate new skills and knowledge as well.
-The resident is able to achieve the objectives of the program through an appropriate level of supervision and support of a highly-trained clinical faculty of optometrists and general and subspecialty ophthalmologists leading to clinical autonomy.
+The resident is able to achieve the objectives of the program through an appropriate level of supervision and support of a highly trained clinical faculty of optometrists and general and subspecialty ophthalmologists leading to clinical autonomy.

-The Primary Eye Care residents are typically assigned 40-44 hours per week, and an average of every other Saturday.
+The Primary Eye Care residents are typically assigned 40-44 hours per week, which includes an average of every other Saturday.
 About half the time is in Primary Care, and the other half is in Specialty Services, as well as in various educational activities.
 Residents are also required to attend lectures and conferences which are scheduled outside of normal patient care responsibilities.

 Sample Primary Care/Ocular Disease Resident Schedule (PDF)